EhsanAzish80/SwiftUI-CrossPreview/README.md

 This is a **preview tool**, not a SwiftUI runtime.
 Some limitations:

 - No actual code execution (SwiftUI logic doesn't run)
-- No @State, @Binding, or other property wrappers (static preview only)
+- Property wrappers shown visually but don't execute (@State, @Binding visualized only)
 - Navigation doesn't actually navigate (shows structure only)
 - Button actions don't execute
 - Animations show indicators but don't animate
 - Some advanced SwiftUI features not yet supported

-**Best for:** Visual preview, layout exploration, learning, prototyping
+**Best for:** Visual preview, layout exploration, learning, prototyping, documentation (with PNG export)
 **Not for:** Debugging logic, testing interactivity, performance profiling

 ---